pliang279/MultiBench/README.md

 ### Affective Computing

-All the affective computing datasets included in the MultiBench is open accessed, you can directly go the [MultimodalSDK](https://github.com/A2Zadeh/CMU-MultimodalSDK) for MOSI and MOSEI, [MUsTARD](https://github.com/soujanyaporia/MUStARD) and [UR-Funny](https://github.com/ROC-HCI/UR-FUNNY), the method to process the original raw datasets is the `datasets/affect/get_draft_data.py`, or email lesliechen1998@gmail.com to ask ready-to-load raw datasets with some different feature sets or processed datasets (aligned and with left padding).

-You can get the tensors with `datasets/affect/get_data.py`, note that the `sarcasm` means the [MUsTARD](https://github.com/soujanyaporia/MUStARD) and the `humor` means the [UR-Funny](https://github.com/ROC-HCI/UR-FUNNY), please remember to use `regression` for MOSI and MOSEI for the `task` and `classcification` for MUsTARD and UR-Funny.
+We release the processed datasets [here](https://drive.google.com/drive/folders/1IXZAjOEWFOGLxAK9JKvwlG2D9LThK6c5?usp=sharing).
+The raw datasets are also publicly available at [MultimodalSDK](https://github.com/A2Zadeh/CMU-MultimodalSDK) for MOSI and MOSEI, [MUsTARD](https://github.com/soujanyaporia/MUStARD) and [UR-Funny](https://github.com/ROC-HCI/UR-FUNNY).
+You can obtain processed data with `datasets/affect/get_data.py`, note that `sarcasm` means [MUsTARD](https://github.com/soujanyaporia/MUStARD) and `humor` means [UR-FUNNY](https://github.com/ROC-HCI/UR-FUNNY), please remember to use `regression` for MOSI and MOSEI `task` and `classcification` for MUsTARD and UR-FUNNY.

-There are lots of example scripts for running affect datasets under examples/affect/.
+There are several example scripts for running affect datasets under examples/affect/.
 For example, to run UR-Funny with simple late fusion, do

 ```
 python3 examples/affect/humor_late_fusion.py